crux153/node-dht-sensor/README.md

 ## Usage

-This module depends on the [BCM2835](http://www.airspayce.com/mikem/bcm2835/) library that must be installed on your board before you can actually use this module.
+This module depends on the [wiringPi](http://wiringpi.com/download-and-install/) library that must be installed on your board before you can actually use this module.

+WiringPi requires access to /open/mem.
+Because of this, you will typically run node with admin privileges.

-To initialize the sensor, you have to specify the sensor type and the [GPIO pin](https://www.raspberrypi.org/documentation/usage/gpio/) where the sensor is connected to.
+To initialize the sensor, you have to specify the sensor type and the [wiringPi PIN number](http://wiringpi.com/pins/) where the sensor is connected to.
 It should work for DHT11, DHT22 and AM2302 sensors.

 You should use sensorType value to match the sensor as follows: